top of page

 And don't get me wrong, I love these stories.
 I'm currently writing one of these stories (face-palm).

-The argument put forward is unrealistic on both sides.
+Both sides present an unrealistic argument.
 The implication that crime writers are going to overturn centuries of inequality and violence against women by depicting it is optimistic.
-The suggestion that depicting only positive narratives for women only pretends it's not happening at all.
+The suggestion that depicting only positive narratives for women only pretends it’s not happening at all.

-People have since gone over overboard with it despite the fact it's not a quality test.
+People have since gone over overboard with it although it’s not a quality test.
 Twilight passes.
-The Hobbit doesn't.
-That doesn't make Twilight better than The Hobbit.
-The point of the Bechdel-Wallace test is to make us think - hey, why when we're lucky even have more than one female character on screen, are they only talking about men?
+The Hobbit doesn’t.
+That doesn’t make Twilight better than The Hobbit.
+The point of the Bechdel-Wallace test is to make us think - hey, why, when we’re lucky, even have more than one female character on screen, are they only talking about men?

 So why has this seemingly harmless prize, there to make a point about the disproportionate depiction of women as victims, become such a contentious point?